lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   23, then subsequent FCNs are set sequentially and in decreasing order, and the FCN will wrap from 0 back to 23).

 * Datagram Tag (DTag).
 The DTag field, if present, is set to the same value for all SCHC Fragments carrying the same SCHC
-  packet, and to different values for different SCHC Packets.
-Using this field, the sender can interleave fragments from different SCHC Packets, while the receiver can still tell them apart.
+  packet.
+Using this field, the sender can interleave fragments fromdifferent SCHC Packets, while the receiver can still tell them apart.
   In the SCHC Fragment formats, the size of the DTag field is T bits, which MAY be set to a value greater than or equal to 0 bits.
 For each new SCHC Packet processed by the sender, DTag MUST be sequentially increased, from 0 to 2^T – 1 wrapping back from 2^T - 1 to 0.
   In the SCHC ACK format, DTag carries the same value as the DTag field in the SCHC Fragments for which this SCHC ACK is intended.
-  When there is no Dtag, there can be only 1 SCHC Packet in transist.
-And only after all its fragments have been transmitted another SCHC Packet could be sent.
   The length of DTag, denoted T is not given in this document because is technolgy dependant, and will be defined in the corresponding technology-documents.
 DTag is based on the number of simultaneous packets supported.